thinkthroughmath/draggabilly/README.md

 });
 ```

 When dragging, Draggabilly will add the class `.is-dragging` to the element.
-If you add the class `.is-disabled` to the element, Draggabilly will disable dragging.
+If you add the class `.is-frozen` to the element, Draggabilly will disable dragging.

 ## Options